 IntelliCorp’s background check process automatically incorporates all single county recommendations where a subject has lived (either within the last seven or ten years depending on your package), based on a Social Security number trace.
 As a result, should subject information be identified that is not covered in our database (Criminal Search) any single county recommendations will be completed.
 This helps to ensure we have the most recent information on the subject prior to sending a report back to you.

 The report provides criminal records held at the county level.
 Reports generally include felony and/or misdemeanor records, and contain complete case information including defendant information (defendant name, DOB, and address); case information (case number, filed date, disposition, disposition date, and sentence); and criminal charge information (statute section, offense description, and charge disposition).
-The industry standard for a single county criminal record search is 7 years, although older information may be returned if available from the record source.
+The industry standard for a single county criminal record search is 7 years, but we go back at least 10 years where not restricted by FCRA regulations.

 Sex Offender Registry